Our Impact

 Environmental Restoration

 AIR’s programs directly and actively address these problems.
-Millions of trees have been planted by our technicians, participants, and volunteers – over 700,000 in 2020 alone.
+Millions of trees have been planted by our technicians, participants, and volunteers – 775,502 in 2023 alone.
 They are planted on steep slopes, preventing erosion.
 They are planted along stream banks, improving downstream water quality.
 They are planted in impoverished ground, improving the soil.
 The resulting tree stands and forested patches remove tons of CO2 from the air and improve the habitat mosaic for wildlife.
 Your support makes this restoration possible!

 Emergency Response

 Disasters and emergencies create crisis situations for the people experiencing them, especially for those with limited financial resources.
 AIR is uniquely positioned to respond to regional emergencies and disasters.
 Our technicians have long-term close relationships with the communities where we work, allowing us to help swiftly and precisely with critical short-term aid to meet the specific needs of each situation.
 During the 2018 Volcán de Fuego eruption this meant providing emergency food aid to affected farmers that lost crops, but it also meant buying new boots for fire department crews whose footwear was melting from the heat as they responded to the disaster.
+This support for fire departments grew from this incident as AIR now supplies firefighting tools to 20 volunteer fire departments in the municipios (counties) where we work.
 In the spring of 2020 this meant delivering weekly food kits to families during a COVID-19 lockdown that closed local markets in the communities we serve.
 With your help AIR will be ready the next time the unexpected occurs.